ONSdigital/takeon-wrangler-lambda/README.md

 The Prepared Json would be similar to

     {
-        "primaryValue":"150",
+        "primaryValue":"146",
-        "comparisonValue":"603",
+        "comparisonValue":"148",
         "metaData":null
     }

- Call the Validation Lambda for a each item in Validation Config and stored each ValidationResult in a list
+ Call the Validation Lambda for a each item in Validation Config and store each ValidationResult in a list

  The Output from Value comparison VET would be similar to

  {
-   "valueFormula": "150 != 603",
+   "valueFormula": "146 != 148",
    "triggered": true
  }